dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 ```

 ### Metadata
-Explicit and synthesized parameterless struct instance constructors will be emitted to metadata.
+Explicit parameterless struct instance constructors will be emitted to metadata.

 Public parameterless struct instance constructors will be imported from metadata; non-public struct instance constructors will be ignored.
 _No change from C#9._